Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 Sign up for a Webinar!

-[Solved] SCEP Certificate Enrollment Initialization for Workgroup Error
+Resolving SCEP Certificate Enrollment Initialization for Workgroup Error

 Error: SCEP Certificate Enrollment Initialization for Workgroup

 • Open the Services snap-in on the connector-installed server.
-To do so, open the Start menu, type msc into the search box, and then choose Services from the results list.
+To do so, open the Start menu, type msc into the search box, and choose Services from the results list.

 • Restart the Intune Connector Service from the Services snap-in.